Archetypes#

 - Itinerant Bard : icon (influence) & sage (peace)

-“This character wants to use their lyrical talents to inspire people, encourage social change and foster unity.”
+“This character uses their lyrical talents to inspire crowds and gatherings, encourage social change and foster unity.”

 - Notorious Bandit : champion (authority) & icon (validation)

-“This character aspires to become a powerful criminal, striking fear in the hearts of people who whisper its name.”
+“This character wishes to be a mighty criminal, striking fear in the hearts of people who whisper their name.”

 - Trailblazing Explorer : champion (wealth) & genius (curiosity)

-“This character wants to explore uncharted territories, and secure valuable goods from exotic lands.”
+“This character wants to explore uncharted territories, find trade opportunities and raise their fortune.”

 - Wandering Knight : champion (revenge) & sage (duty)

-“This character lives as a roaming warrior, seeking retribution for an affront while protecting the weak and the poor.”
+“This character lives as a roaming warrior, seeking retribution for a past affront while abiding to a strict moral code.”

 Quest#

 During a scenario, a character must undertake an individual Quest tied to one of their Drives.
-Players define this as a concise active goal, something their character wants to accomplish, not something they want to avoid.
+Players define this as a concise active goal, something their character wants to accomplish (and not something they want to avoid).
 Here are some examples:

 - Revenge

-“I will find and kill the bounty hunter who left me for dead.”
+“I will find and kill the traitor who left me for dead.”

 - Wealth